 When will I feel like a normal person again?

-Just keep in mind that the more healthy choices you make in recovery, the better you will feel.
-Be sure to eat healthy food rather than indulging in food with empty calories.
-Exercise regularly in order to release endorphins that will give you a natural “high.”
-Surround yourself with positive and uplifting people.
-The changes you make may not seem to be doing anything at first, but slowly you will begin to notice that you feel better and your life is improving.
+Just keep in mind that the more healthy choices you make in recovery, the better you will feel overall.
+Eat an abundance of healthy food, exercise regularly, get outdoors and surround yourself with positive and uplifting people.
+The changes you make may not seem to be doing anything at first, but slowly you will begin to notice that you feel better and that your quality of life is improving.

 Will I have to go to meetings forever?

-Depending on your treatment plan, it may be best for you to attend meetings even after you’ve completed your program.
-Having people to talk to that are in similar situations can be helpful in maintaining your sobriety.
-There are a lot of options available now, so you should be able to find one that meets your needs.
+Depending on your treatment plan, it may be best for you to attend meetings even after you’ve completed your inpatient program.
+Having people to talk to who have shared experiences can be helpful in maintaining your sobriety.
+There are a lot of options for different kinds of sober support groups, so you should be able to find one that meets your needs.